gschmutz/bigdata-spark-workshop/05-spark/README.md

 ![Alt Image Text](./images/zeppelin-spark-execute-cell.png "Zeppelin Execute Shell")

 By default the Spark Zeppelin interpreter will be using the Scala API.
-To switch to the Python API, use the following directive `%spark.pyspark` at the beginning of the cell.
+To switch to the Python API, use the following directive `%pyspark` at the beginning of the cell.
 This will be the new default for the interpreter

 ![Alt Image Text](./images/zeppelin-spark-execute-python.png "Zeppelin Execute Shell")